rsoika/microservice-examples/README.md

 # microservice-examples
-Examples for microservice implementations based on different plattforms
+This is a collection of basic examples how to implement a microservice on different plattforms